alyssaong1/botframework-smalltalk/README.md

 });
 ```

+## Extensions ##

 ### Optional: Integrating with your existing LUIS model
 We are going to create an intent called "smalltalk" and upload all the smalltalk utterances into this intent through the LUIS API.

 Go to the LUIS portal, create an intent called "smalltalk".
 Then `cd` into the luis folder, and run `node uploadtoluis`.
 Wait for all the utterances to be uploaded to LUIS (you'll see the batch request success message about ~10 times).
-You should see on your intents dashboard that there are ~1473 utterances in the smalltalk intent.
+You should see on your intents dashboard that there are 1400+ utterances in the smalltalk intent.

 Retrain and publish your LUIS model - any smalltalk from the user will now be routed to the smalltalk intent, which you can pass to the QnA maker smalltalk module in your code.

 ### Customising responses ###
 You can customize responses or add additional utterances through the .tsv file (then reupload to QnA maker) or directly in the QnA maker portal.